P R E C A L C U L U S

 Let us now consider the total number of permutations of all four letters.
 There are 4 ways to choose the first.
 3 ways remain to choose the second, 2 ways to choose the third, and 1 way to choose the last.
 Therefore the number of permutations of 4 different things is

 Thus the number of permutations of 4 different things taken 4 at a time is 4!.
-(See Topic 19.)
+(Topic 19.)

 (To say "taken 4 at a time" is a convention.
-We mean, "4! is the number of permutations of 4 different things taken from a total of 4 different things.")
+We mean, "4! is the number of permutations of all 4 of 4 different things.")

 The number of permutations of n different things taken n at a time